 27. Assistance to basic education will be implemented in Tuléar, the region most exposed to food insecurity, where indicators are low and expenditure on food accounts for 69 percent of household budgets.
-From the second year the activity will be gradually enlarged to Fianarantsoa province, where poverty and school drop-out rates are high: only 23 percent of children entering school in grade 1 grade finish grade 5; only 14 percent of girls complete the primary syllabus; spending on food accounts for 59 percent of outgoings.
+From the second year the activity will be gradually enlarged to Fianarantsoa province, where poverty and school drop-out rates are high: only 23 percent of children entering school in grade 1 finish grade 5; only 14 percent of girls complete the primary syllabus; spending on food accounts for 59 percent of household expenditure.
 Food aid will be used to: (i) increase and balance out boy/girl enrolment rates; (ii) increase boys' and girls' attendance rates; and (iii) improve pupils' concentration and learning capacity.
-At breakfast time on the 164 days of the school year, children attending targeted schools will receive a snack containing enriched flour and sugar; at lunchtime they will receive a dietary supplement of rice, pulses and oil.
+On the 164 days of the school year, children attending targeted schools will receive a breakfast snack containing corn-soya blend (CSB) and sugar and a cooked midday meal containing rice, pulses and vitamin A-fortified vegetable oil.
 Cooks will receive dry rations during the same period.
 The activity will, on average, create 1,300 temporary jobs for cooks, who will receive a meal at school as well as the dry rations.
 The ration will generate revenue in-kind and give women the opportunity to participate in management committees, canteens and parent-teacher associations.
-A pilot activity aimed at distributing dry rice rations to girls in grades 7 and 8 will be initiated in 2005-2006 as an incentive to complete the primary syllabus.
+A pilot activity aimed at distributing dry rice rations to girls in grades 7 and 8 will be initiated in 2005-2006 as an incentive to complete primary school.
 Technical assistance and M&E will be provided by the country office and the sub-office in Port Dauphin.
 WFP's main partner will be the regional directorates of the Ministry for Basic Education, in collaboration with United Nations agencies, to ensure that the activity harmonizes with other educational programmes.

-28. Support for the school canteen programme will be phased out as the Government and communities are able to take over financial and technical management.
-WFP will support community efforts and will collaborate with partners such as the Food and Agriculture Organization of the United Nations (FAO), UNICEF, the World Health Organization (WHO) and the World Bank to provide teaching aids, organize delousing, dig wells, lay down school gardens and promote income-generating activities in the framework of the exit strategy.
-Participants in FFW (activity 2) will be helped to undertake construction and rehabilitation work on infrastructures benefiting school canteens in order to involve the communities concerned even more closely.
+28. Support for the school feeding programme will be phased out as the Government and communities are able to take over financial and technical management.
+WFP will support community efforts and will collaborate with partners such as the Food and Agriculture Organization of the United Nations (FAO), UNICEF, the World Health Organization (WHO) and the World Bank to provide teaching aids, organize deworming, dig wells, start school gardens and promote income-generating activities in the framework of the exit strategy.
+Participants in FFW (activity 2) will be assisted to undertake construction and rehabilitation work on infrastructures benefiting school canteens in order to involve the communities concerned more closely.